material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 1: Create a Runtime

 Runtimes are cheap and easy to create.
 Many Runtimes may exist in an application.
+Let's create one.

     runtime = Runtime()